 That’s the only way to be fully independent and to reach the most sensational spots.
 Public transportation (mainly buses and trains) works between the main cities but does not cover the whole territory.

 - GO LOCAL.

-Like, for instance, Gaveena – Your Mate in Sardinia which is a young tour organizer based in Sassari offering a wide range of travel experiences all around Sardinia; friendly local fellows take you in a journey full of surprises, good flavors and intense Mediterranean scents.
+Like, for instance, Gaveena – Your Mate in Sardinia which is a young tour organizer based in Sassari offering a wide range of travel experiences all around Sardinia; friendly local fellows take you on a journey full of surprises, good flavors, and intense Mediterranean scents.

 They also have an interesting blog with lots of information, curiosities, and funny stuff: gaveena.com/blog